awsdocs/aws-resource-groups-user-guide/doc_source/resource-groups.md

 ## AWS Resource Groups and permissions<a name="how-resourcegroups-works"></a>

 Resource Groups feature permissions are at the account level\.
-As long as users who are sharing your account have the correct IAM permissions, they can work with resource groups that you create\.
-For information about creating IAM users, see [Creating an IAM User](https://docs.aws.amazon.com/IAM/latest/UserGuide/Using_SettingUpUser.html) in the *IAM User Guide*\.
+As long as IAM principals, such as roles and users, who are sharing your account have the correct IAM permissions, they can work with resource groups that you create\.

 Tags are properties of a resource, so they are shared across your entire account\.
 Users in a department or specialized group can draw from a common vocabulary \(tags\) to create resource groups that are meaningful to their roles and responsibilities\.
 Having a common pool of tags also means that when users share a resource group, they don't have to worry about missing or conflicting tag information\.